rossdylan/quilt/README.md

 #Protocol Ideas:
 - protocol itself it loosely based on irc only with json
 - all messages are JSON blobs
+- If we do continue on with json we might want to use a faster json parser
 - Messages include:
 	- JOIN <addr> <nick> <chan>
 	- PART <addr> <nick> <chan>